react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-container.md

 ### `theme`

 Custom theme to use for the navigation components such as the header, tab bar etc. See [theming guide](themes.md) for more details and usage guide.

+### `independent`

+Whether this navigation container should be independent of parent containers.
+If this is not set to `true`, this container cannot be nested inside another container.
+Setting it to `true` disconnects any children navigators from parent container.

+You probably don't want to set this to `true` in a typical React Native app.
+This is only useful if you have navigation trees that work like their own mini-apps and don't need to navigate to the screens outside of them.